pverscha/phd_thesis/9-chapter_3_unipept_desktop_v2.md

 The more restrictive the input filter (assuming it is a good representation of the taxa in the environment under study), the fewer peptides will generally be matched, but the more likely it is that more detailed taxon matches will be found.
 This is easily explained.
 The more proteins there are in a reference database, the greater the chance that a purely random peptide match will occur by chance.
-These random matches are typically with proteins from organisms unrelated to the environment of interest, so the lowest common ancestor calculation ends up at a very high level in the NCBI taxonomy (\autoref{fig:lca_overview}).
+These random matches are typically with proteins from organisms unrelated to the environment of interest, so the lowest common ancestor calculation ends up at a very high level in the NCBI taxonomy (\autoref{fig:lca_unfiltered} and \autoref{fig:lca_filtered}).

 Going down a few ranks in the NCBI taxonomy and counting the number of matches at the species level, we find 13 659 taxa (24.4%) when using the unfiltered database and 14 192 (25.3%), 14 593 (26.0%) and 13 960 matches (24.9%) for the “families”, “genera” and “species” based databases, respectively.
 At this level, all three of the targeted reference databases outperform the unfiltered database while containing significantly fewer proteins.